carbidethegreate/bossyourhustle/README.md

 - Uses the OnlyFans API and OpenAPI.
 - Initial setup includes a simple PHP login to prevent unauthorized access.

+## OnlyFans API Reference
+See [ONLYFANS_API.md](ONLYFANS_API.md) for a summary of how this project uses OnlyFansAPI.com. **Always verify endpoint details with the official OnlyFansAPI.com documentation before implementing calls.**

 ## Environment
 - **Domain:** [bossyourhustle.com](http://bossyourhustle.com)
 - **Server:** Plesk with Cloudflare tunnel and DNS.